If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 WordPress security

 If your business needs to comply with frameworks like PCI DSS, HIPAA, or state privacy laws, assessors generally expect you to run supported, patched software.
 Running outdated WordPress or PHP is often treated as a serious finding.
+At minimum, outdated software makes it harder to prove that your environment is being maintained with reasonable security controls.

 Beyond that, exploiting known weaknesses in older versions is a common tactic for malicious actors.
 Hackers target easy vulnerabilities, and outdated WordPress installations fit the bill.